-New England's energy problems were not quickly created, and neither will they be quickly solved.
+New England's energy problems were not quickly created, and they will not be quickly resolved.
 But they cannot be ignored, for they are too important to the region's future.
 Without the assurance of an energy system that can meet immediate demands along with long-term growth, the region puts its economic prosperity at risk.